JetBrains/Exposed/documentation-website/Writerside/topics/Working-with-Database.md

 First of all, you have to tell Exposed how to connect to a database by using the `Database.connect` function.
 It won't create a real database connection but will only provide a descriptor for future usage.

-By default, Exposed using `ServiceLoader` to get `DatabaseConnectionAutoRegistration`.
-It can be modified when calling `Database.connect` method by providing `connectionAutoRegistration` in parameter list.

 A real connection will be instantiated later by calling the `transaction` lambda (see [Transactions](Transactions.md) for more details).